NadavNV/BlessForge/README.md

 ![Result](./img/result.png)

 ## Setup and Usage
-Download `blessforge.exe` and `addon_folders.csv`, save them in the same fodler and run the exe.
+Download `blessforge.exe`, and run the exe.

 ## Additional Files
 - AddOns.zip - An example add-ons folder I am using for testing